ruricolist/serapeum/reference.md

 Easily define a defstruct with no mutable slots.

-The syntax of `defstruct-read-only` as close as possible to that of `defstruct`.
-Given an existing structure definition, you can usually make it immutable by switching out `defstruct` for `defstruct-read-only`.
+The syntax of `defstruct-read-only` is as close as possible to that of `defstruct`.
+Given an existing structure definition, you can usually make it immutable simply by switching out `defstruct` for `defstruct-read-only`.

-There are only two syntactic differences:
+There are only three syntactic differences:

 1. To prevent accidentally inheriting mutable slots, `defstruct-read-only` does not allow inheritance.

+2. The `:copier` option is disabled, because it would be useless.

-2. Slot definitions can use slot options without having to provide an initform.
+3. Slot definitions can use slot options without having to provide an initform.
 In this case, any attempt to make an instance of the struct without providing a value for that slot will signal an error.